glorkpixels/cinema-theatre-system-and-simulation/README.md

-# cinema/theatre system
+# Cinema/Theatre System

 It's an first semester OOP project which was assigned on my first semester.

 You can access project paper/code/presentation from folders.

-You need to attach enigma.jar to access console as window.
+* You need to attach enigma.jar to access console as window.